a2ankitrai/2KX7/Arbit/storage.md

 # Storage
 ---

+## HDD

+- Stores data on a series of constantly-spinning magnetic disks, called platters.

+- Actuator arm with read/write heads positions the heads over the correct area of the drive to read/write (nanometers above platters).

+- The drive may need to read from multiple locations in order to launch a program or load a file, which means it may have to wait for the platters to spin into the proper position multiple times before it can complete the command.

+- If a drive is asleep or in a low-power state, it can take several seconds more for the disk to spin up to full power.

+- Latency measured in milliseconds.

+- SAS – Serial Attached SCSI – faster than HDD but still with a spinning platter.

+---

+## SSD (solid-state drive)

+- Don't rely on moving parts or spinning disks.

+- Data is saved to a pool of [NAND flash](http://whatis.techtarget.com/definition/NAND-flash-memory)  .

+- NAND itself is made up of what are called floating gate transistors.
+Unlike the transistor designs used in DRAM, which must be refreshed multiple times per second, NAND flash is designed to retain its charge state even when not powered up.

+- NAND flash is organized in a grid.
+The entire grid layout is referred to as a block, while the individual rows that make up the grid are called a page.

+- Common page sizes are 2K, 4K, 8K, or 16K, with 128 to 256 pages per block.

+- Block size therefore typically varies between 256KB and 4MB.

+- Data read/written at the page level (individual rows within the grid).

+- Data erased at the block level (requires a high amount of voltage).

+- Latency measured in microseconds.

+- SSD controllers have caches and a DDR3 memory pool to help with managing the NAND.

+---

 ## RAID

 RAID (redundant array of independent disks; originally redundant array of inexpensive disks) provides a way of storing the same data in different places (thus, redundantly) on multiple hard disks (though not all RAID levels provide redundancy).
 By placing data on multiple disks, input/output (I/O) operations can overlap in a balanced way, improving performance.
 Since multiple disks increase the mean time between failures (MTBF), storing data redundantly also increases fault tolerance.